-- 1. SUPPORTS meaningful campaign finance reform.
+- 1. SUPPORTS full or partial-public funding of elections and strict campaign limits that make it feasible for all Americans to have an equal voice.
 (2001) - 2.
-SUPPORTS full or partial-public funding of elections and strict campaign limits that make it feasible for all Americans to have an equal voice.
+CONDEMNS proposals that will raise limits to campaign contributions.
 (2001) - 3.
-CONDEMNS proposals that will raise limits to campaign contributions.
+SUPPORTS a ban on soft money contributions.
 (2001) - 4.
-SUPPORTS a ban on soft money contributions.
+SUPPORTS public funding on nonpartisan events to help increase voter turnout.
 (2001) - 5.
-SUPPORTS public funding on nonpartisan events to help increase voter turnout.
-(2001) - 6.
 SUPPORTS federal and state election reforms that insure that every eligible American has the opportunity to have their vote counted in elections, including but not limited to: (2005) - a.
 The full investigation into and prosecution of groups and individuals involved in attempts at voter intimidation, alleged or possible instances of voting fraud, voting errors, voting miscounts, and voter suppression.
 (2010) - b.
 The use of safe, simple, accessible, affordable, and verifiable voting systems with open source software and a requirement that all electronic voting systems have a voter-verified paper trail to insure the integrity of each vote.
 (2010) - c.
 The establishment of national standards for voter registration.
 (2005) - d.
 The full and proper funding of election agencies to insure the thorough training of all election workers regarding election laws and procedures.
 (2005) - e.
 Policy to promote standardized election recounts to ensure the accuracy of reported vote totals. - f.
 Attempts to make voting more accessible to citizens by: (2005) - i.
 Encouraging the adoption of no-excuse absentee ballots or mail-in ballots. - ii.
 Expanding the hours of polling places and increasing early voting opportunities such as weekend voting hours. - iii.
-Declaring the day of a Presidential election a national holiday. - 7.
-SUPPORTS the nomination of appointees for non-elected positions that seek to advance the priorities and principles of the Association - 8.
+Declaring the day of a Presidential election a national holiday. - g.
+SUPPORTS automatic voter registration at age 18 and voter pre-registration upon receiving a driver's license or other state issued ID, but OPPOSES requiring voters to present an ID to vote in all federal, state, and local elections.
+(2019) - h.
+SUPPORTS same-day voter registration.
+(2019) - SUPPORTS implementation of voting poll sites on university, college, and technical school campuses.
+(2019) - j.
+SUPPORTS flexible hours and cover on Election Day for students to take time to vote in absence of a federal election holiday.
+(2019) - 6.
+SUPPORTS the nomination of appointees for non-elected positions that seek to advance the priorities and principles of the Association - 7.
 SUPPORTS the use of nonviolent direct action, defined as actions taken to directly confront or highlight an issue, as a strategy for activism within the struggle for social change.
+(2012) - 8.
+BELIEVES political spending does not constitute protected speech under the First Amendment and SUPPORTS stringent limits on corporate spending to influence elections.
 (2012) - 9.
-BELIEVES political spending does not constitute protected speech under the First Amendment and SUPPORTS stringent limits on corporate spending to influence elections.
-(2012) - 10.
-SUPPORTS voter and civic engagement in health care settings.
-(2012) - 11.
-ENCOURAGES all members to seek out opportunities for civic engagement and voice their concerns as medical students and patient advocates, especially when critical policies related to health and the delivery of healthcare are being decided.
-(2012)
+SUPPORTS voter and civic engagement in health care settings and STRONGLY OPPOSES any form of intimidation or threats against students or physicians who wish to speak out or engage in activism.
+(2017) - 10.
+ENCOURAGES all members to seek out opportunities for civic engagement and voice their concerns as medical students being dec and patient advo- cided.
+(2012) cates, especially w then critical polici ies related to healt th and the delivery of healthcare are